Indexer

 Direct Application

 You can apply directly for jobs.
-Many indexers have a higher education qualification like a degree, although this is not essential.
+Many indexers have a higher education qualification like a degree, although this is not always essential.

 Often, indexers start this work as a second career, using the experience and in-depth knowledge they've built up from their main area of work.